Research

 Participate

-Research Mode requires a free account (email OTP, no password).
+All participants begin in Research Mode after creating a free account (email OTP, no password).
 Each session is 10 cards and takes about five minutes.
-Freeplay is available without an account if you want to try the game before contributing to the study.
+After completing 30 research answers (three sessions), Freeplay and Expert Mode unlock.